-You will receive an acknowledgement for your entry which will be automatically entered into the first round of judging taking place on 20th April 2018.
+The first round of judging took place on 20th April 2018.

-The 2nd judging stage and site visits (for the built categories) will take place on 14th and 15th June 2018.
+The 2nd judging stage and site visits (for the built categories) will take place on 13th and 14th June 2018.

 The winners will be announced at an award ceremony in October 2018 with all entrants being invited to attend.